do5-5anto5/TaskApp/README.md

 This project is open source and you can contribute with suggestions, bug fixes or new features.
 For more information, please refer to the project's GitHub repository.

+## **30/04/2024/ - create storage-savant branch to explore intern device storage.
+Remove some resources in this branch, focus on inner storage**

 ### **Clone it with Git Bash**

 git clone https://github.com/do5-5anto5/TaskApp.git